GRE Verbal Section – Do’s and Don’tsAishwarya Pandey

 - Use mnemonics and root word search for better retention of newly learned words

 GRE Verbal is definitely harder than other sectionals.
 But like every other thing that appears difficult at first glance, this too can be pursued with enough practice and smart strategies.
-We are sure the above-mentioned tips and tricks will aid you in preparation as well as positively impact your performance on the D-Day!
+We are sure the above-mentioned tips and tricks will aid you to prepare for the GRE as well as positively impact your performance on the D-Day!